September 24, 2021 | By Jason Randall

 Remote work is becoming more and more popular.
 Part of the appeal to employees is the ability to work from anywhere.
-Employees can take a new position without having to move away from their family or force their kids to change schools.
+Employees can take a new position without moving away from their families or forcing their kids to change schools.
 They can choose where they want to live.

 Unfortunately, this adds significant complexity to both HR and accounting.
 Having employees in multiple states is great for the employees and can help attract top talent, but it makes for more work for everything from payroll to medical benefits.

-Partnering with a Professional Employer Organization (PEO) makes all of this a lot simpler, and allows you to ensure that all of your employees get the same benefits.
+Partnering with a Professional Employer Organization (PEO) makes this more straightforward and allows you to ensure that all of your employees get the same benefits.

 When you hire an employee from a different state (or an existing employee takes advantage of the new remote work policy to move), your business becomes subject to certain laws, policies, and tax obligations in that state.

-When it comes to HR issues, a number of complexities are added.
+When it comes to HR issues, several complexities are added.

 Your employee generally pays income tax in the state in which they live, not the one in which you are located.
 In a few states, namely Arkansas, Connecticut, Delaware, Nebraska, New York, Pennsylvania and Massachusetts, the convenience of the employer rule applies.
 If you are based/registered in those states, your employees are liable for income tax in those states and the one in which they live, potentially causing double taxation.
 The only easy way to avoid this is to register in another state (or allow remote workers to only live in your state).